taliglucerase alfa (Intravenous route)

 Tell your doctor if you have ever had any unusual or allergic reaction to taliglucerase alfa or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of taliglucerase alfa injection in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of taliglucerase alfa injection in children younger than 4 years of age.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of taliglucerase alfa injection have not been performed in the geriatric population, no geriatric-specific problems have been documented to date.